lambda-byte/room-server/README.md

 WIP: put a docker action image here at some point i guess.

 ## What is this?
-A fork of room-server. made for the kicks.
+A fork of room-server. made for the kicks and whatnot.

 ## Running
 1. You'll most likely want to [create a virtualenv](https://docs.python.org/3/library/venv.html) to install things.
 For example: